Kanvas33/Financial-Assets-Analysis/README.md

 ## Project Overview

 This project is a comprehensive **analysis** of various **financial assets**, including stocks **(Apple, NVIDIA, Amazon, Tesla) and Bitcoin**.
-The analysis covers the period from 01/01/2020(Stocks) and from 01/01/2014(Bitcoin)  up to the present date, providing insights into **price movements, statistical analysis, and future predictions**.
+The analysis covers the period from 01/01/2020(Stocks) and from 01/01/2014(Bitcoin)  up to the present date of this project, providing insights into **price movements, statistical analysis, and future predictions**.
 The project utilizes popular **Python** libraries such as **yfinance, pandas, matplotlib, datetime, numpy, seaborn, scikit-learn**, and more to gather, analyze, and visualize data.

 ## Project Objectives

 The main objectives of this project are as follows:

-**Data Collection**: Gather historical price data for Apple, NVIDIA, Amazon, Tesla, and Bitcoin from 01/01/2020 up to the current date using the yfinance library.
+**Data Collection**: Collect historical price data for Apple, NVIDIA, Amazon, and Tesla (stocks) from 01/01/2020, and for Bitcoin from 01/01/2014 up to the current date of this proejct using the yfinance library

-**Statistical Analysis**: Perform statistical analysis on the collected data, including calculating mean daily returns, volatility, annualized mean return, annualized volatility, and constructing a correlation matrix to understand the relationships between assets.
+**Statistical Analysis**: Perform statistical analysis on the collected data, including calculating **mean daily returns, volatility, annualized mean return, annualized volatility, and constructing a correlation matrix** to understand the relationships between assets.

 **Bitcoin Analysis**: Focus on Bitcoin, including the calculation of the 200-Day and 50-Day Exponential Moving Averages (EMA), building a Linear Regression model to make predictions until 01/01/2028, and estimating future price predictions with standard deviation.